ThoughtWorksInc/DeepDarkFantasy/src/main/tut/poly.md

 As you can see, weight approach 4, because 4 * 4 + 2 * 4 + 3 = 27.

-Note: Weights are printed with nonconstant iteration between them, so initally(where they change quicker) more weight will be shown.
+Note: Weights are printed with nonconstant iteration between them, so initially(where they change quicker) more weight will be shown.